hdadhich01/hdadhich01.github.io/content/about/_index.md

 I enjoy:

 - biking and walking with music
-- finding new ways to use tech
+- finding new ways to use software
-- putting people on to new stuff
 - helping other people

 I like: